Larouex/IoTCRaspberryPiProtocolTranslationGateway/README.md

 # Overview of the Gateway Project

-<b>PROTIP!</b> Consider all of the configuration work it took to prepare our Raspbarry Pi, you may want to clone your SD card and tuck it away.
-This will make gettign back to a clean development state easy to do.
-Based on your OS, there are a number of tools out there.
-If you create an image backup then you can use "balenaEtcher" to easily reflash you cards.
+<b>PROTIP!</b> Consider all of the configuration work it took to prepare our Raspberry Pi, you may want to clone your SD card and tuck it away for ease of getting this point in future with a clean development state.
+Based on your OS, there are a number of tools out there to clobe the SD card image.
+You can then use your image backup with "balenaEtcher" to flash your card.

 ## SECRETS!!! - Azure Connectivity and Protecting Your Secrets